-Until we get more guidance from Treasury and IRS as to what constitutes "adverse financial consequences" we will not know for sure.
-By its literal meaning, adverse financial consequences could arguably be even \$1 less in income due to tenants not paying rent due to the shutdown.
-However, it is possible that the regulations would not recognize the ownership of a small number of rental properties as meeting the definition of a business.
-We hope that the regulations will be liberal in their interpretation, but until they are released, we cannot say for sure.
+It is possible that the IRS would not recognize the ownership of a small number of rental properties as meeting the definition of owning business and instead view it as simply an investment.
+If this is the case, the IRS could decide that the loss of income from the rental units does not meet the definition of an adverse financial consequence for purposes of the provision.
 Retirement plan administrators may rely on an individual's certification that the individual satisfies the conditions to be a qualified individual in determining whether a distribution is a coronavirus-related distribution.
 However, the individual is entitled to treat such distribution as a CRD only if they actually meet the eligibility requirements.
-Thus, a person who believes they do qualify may instruct their retirement plan to issue a distribution, but how it is taxed will be determined by the guidance the IRS ultimately issues.
+Thus, a person who believes they do qualify may instruct their retirement plan to issue a distribution, but how it is taxed may ultimately be challenged by the IRS.